mikeizbicki/cmc-csci143/final_project/README.md

         1. appropriate indexes

         > **Hint:**
-        > The easiest database to build would be based on the `pg_normalized` database, with the `tweets`, `users`, and `urls` tables.
+        > The easiest database to build would be based on the `pg_normalized` database, with the `tweets`, and `users` tables.
+        > Then add another table `credentials` that associates users and passwords.

         > **Important:**
         > All indexes that you will need for making your routes fast must be included in the `schema.sql` file.

 1. You should have a script that loads test data into the database.
 After running the script:
-    1. Every table should have at least 1,000,000 rows
+    1. 2 tables should have at least 1,000,000 rows
-    1. At least one table must have 10,000,000 rows

     > **HINT:**
-    > Write your script so that it takes a parameter of the number of rows to add to the tables.
+    > Do your debugging work on a smaller version of this database that doesn't have all of the data loaded.
-    > In your test cases (and as you're developing in general), you should use a small number of rows (say 100) so that all of your SQL queries will always run fast.
-    > Then once you have a basic prototype working, rerun the script in your "production" environment with the full amount of data.
+    > You could use your `twitter_parallel` data for the debugging database,
+    > and the `twitter_indexes` data for the full database.

 **Task 3-8:** The remaining 6 tasks each correspond to an individual route on your webpage.